abhishek-kumar-code/Redfish_Public/Specification.md

 #### Discovery

 #### Transport
-**TODO**: communication requirements for SPMA peers - clients or other servers.
+**TODO**: communication requirements for Redfish peers - clients or other servers.

 ##### TLS
 Implementations shall support TLS v1.1 or later